auygur/ExploratoryDataAnalysis-NyC_Accidents/README.md

-The project is published here: https://ckaavya.github.io/EDAV-Project/
+The project is published at [tempProjectSite](http://kaavyachinniah.com/EDAV-Project/)

 # NYC Motor Vehicle Collisions: Visualizing Trends in Data